k1LoW/deck/README.md

 > With `deck ls-layouts` it is possible to obtain a list of the layout names for a specific presentation.
 >
 > ```console
-> $ deck ls-layouts xxxxxXXXXxxxxxXXXXxxxxxxxxxx
+> $ deck ls-layouts -i xxxxxXXXXxxxxxXXXXxxxxxxxxxx
 > title
 > section
 > section-dark